appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Send-Filepicker-Data-with-API-Requests.md

 Follow these steps to configure the API in the Appsmith app:

-1. In the API configuration, select the request method, typically either **POST** or **PUT**, depending on API requirements.

-2. In the URL field, add your API URL.
-Depending on the API you are working with, you may also need to include additional path or query parameters.
+1. In the API configuration, specify the request method (POST or PUT) and provide your API URL, including any necessary path or query parameters.

-3. In the request **Body**, select the method and format that align with the API's requirements.
+2. In the request **Body**, select the method and format that align with the API's requirements.

 <dd>